 To create a potent compost your customers will love and which you can sell at market, you’ll need a steady supply of organic waste materials.

 Cafes, restaurants and other businesses in the area may be happy to allow you to haul their organic waste away for free, since this reduces their waste management costs.
 Talk to people, network, and tell them what you’re doing.
 Some may even pay you to haul their waste, which puts you firmly in the waste management business.
+Some businesses have plastic baler hire by phs Wastekit which helps companies manage their waste easier.

 If you want to expand further, no-one is likely to turn down the offer of a free lawn cutting service, where you keep the grass you’ve cut.
 Note that this will take time and it’s much more cost and time effective to offer to collect already existing organic refuse.